justinvoelker/backup-web-and-databases/README.md

 ## Download

 Navigate to the directory where you would like to download the project and execute a `git clone` to pull the project.
-This commany will create a new directory named `backup-web-and-databases` which contains the project (you can rename this directory if desired).
+This command will create a new directory named `backup-web-and-databases` which contains the project (you can rename this directory if desired).
 Once pulled, use composer to retrieve project dependencies.